 The Reliance Dhirubhai Fellowship Program provides future Indian leaders with the educational foundation to effect positive change in India.
 Fellows return to India to lead organizations that are at the forefront of growth and development in the rapidly emerging Indian economy.

 Each year, Stanford may award up to five fellowships:

-- Stanford Reliance Dhirubhai Fellows will receive financial support for the cost of tuition and associated fees for each year of the two-year Stanford MBA Program (approximately $150,000 total).
+- Stanford Reliance Dhirubhai Fellows, class of 2020, will receive financial support for approximately 80% of the cost of tuition and associated fees for each year of the two-year Stanford MBA Program.

 - Within two years of completing their Stanford MBA studies, Reliance Dhirubhai Fellows are required to return to India to work for an Indian organization.
 Fellows must live and work in India for at least two years by the time they are four years out of the Stanford MBA Program.

 - Upon their return to India, Reliance Dhirubhai Fellows are integral members of Stanford University, Stanford GSB, and Reliance Dhirubhai Fellows communities.

 - Apply for Reliance Dhirubhai Fellowship Program*

 - Attend Stanford MBA Program